Easy Ayurveda Video Classes

 Sthanika Karma (Systemic Action)

-External Application – its bark has Anti microbial, Anti Antipruritics, Help to reduce swelling.
-Seed oil promote wound healing, pain relieving,, indicated in various skin conditions.
-In vata related disorders its leaves made in to hot and can be tied.
-Leaf paste also indicated in wound swelling.
+External Application – its bark has Antimicrobial, Anti Antipruritics, Anti inflammatory properties.
+Seed oil promotes wound healing. indicated in various skin disorders.
+In vata related disorders its leaves are made too hot and can be tied.
+Leaf paste is also indicated in wound swelling.
 Powder can be used as Nasya in sirorogas

 Internal administration-